Trochulus

-Trochulus is a genus of small air-breathing land snails, terrestrial pulmonate gastropod mollusks in the subfamily subfamily Trochulininae of the family Hygromiidae, the hairy snails and their allies.
+Trochulus is a genus of small air-breathing land snails, terrestrial pulmonate gastropod mollusks in the subfamily Trochulininae of the family Hygromiidae, the hairy snails and their allies.

 Taxonomy

 Trichia Hartmann, 1840 is a junior synonym of Trochulus Chemnitz, 1786.

 Nearly every malacological work prior to 2006 used the name Trichia instead of the (now considered valid) name Trochulus.

 The genus Plicuteria Schileyko, 1978 has been once recognized as a subgenus within Trochulus by Schileyko (1978).
 Based on molecular analyses, Trochulus lubomirski does not belong to the genus Trochulus.
-Trochulus lubomirski (Ślósarski, 1881) is now recognized as Plicuteria lubomirski (Ślósarski, 1881).
+Trochulus lubomirski (Ślósarski, 1881) is now recognized as Plicuteria lubomirskii (Ślósarski, 1881).

 Species

 The speciation centre for the genus Trochulus is in the Alps.

 The type species of this genus is Trochulus hispidus.

 Species within the genus Trochulus include: